 - To modify a stored procedure, we can either use ALTER PROCEDURE or ALTER PROC statement.
 Both statements are the same.

 - After this, @parameters are used to define the parameters for the stored procedure.
-Now, a parameter can an INPUT or OUTPUT parameter.
-Moreover, a maximum of 2,100 parameters can be specified in a stored procedure.
+Now, a parameter can be an INPUT or OUTPUT parameter.
+Moreover, a stored procedure can specify a maximum of 2,100 parameters.

-- And then, the BEGIN and END statement is used to define the block of SQL statement.
-Or we can also refer to it as a body of the stored procedure.
+- Then, the BEGIN and END statement is used to define the block of the SQL statement.
+We can also refer to it as a body of the stored procedure.

 AS